jdanks420/labwc-minimal-dark/README.md

 # labwc-minimal-dark (dabwc)

-[NOTICE THIS CONFIG UPLOAD IS A WORK IN PROGRESS IVE HAD TO EDIT AND HIDE SOME THINGS]
+[NOTICE THIS CONFIG UPLOAD IS A WORK IN PROGRESS]
 ```
     so heres the deal, i like dark mode. i like using my keyboard to do everything. so heres my config!
     i dont keep many modules on my waybar bc i would rather check my resources in something like glances.